 Hi.
-I’m Jamie and I’m an 11-year food allergy mom.
+I’m Jamie, a 12-year food allergy mom.
 I acquired this title when people didn’t know what food allergies were, when labeling laws were just emerging, before vegan was popular, and when the statistic was that most kids would outgrow milk allergies by age 2.
 It was a rough start for this new mom, no doubt about it.

-So here we are eleven years later, still with the food allergies but living a full and joyful life.
-And I want to write the blog post that I wish I had found when we first got our diagnosis.
+So here we are a decade later, still with the food allergies but living a full and joyful life.
+And I want to write the blog post that I wish I had found when we first received our diagnosis.
 Advice for food allergy families.
 From a veteran mom in the trenches.
 I want to answer the question that I get asked so often from new allergy families.
-How do you live with life threatening food allergies?
+How do you live with life-threatening food allergies?

 “I found your blog through Google and noticed you had a Facebook page as well.
 I’m a tad overwhelmed at the moment and I’m so thankful I found you.
 My one year old son was just diagnosed yesterday with a dairy/milk allergy.
 I don’t even know where to begin.
 Is there anyway you can help me?
 It’s all new to me.
 I would appreciate it so much.”